 Sudden separation from a caregiver can be very overwhelming to a child – regardless of their age.
 Infants, young children and even adolescents can have a difficult time coping with the separation.
 Depending on the circumstances, the child’s experience of the separation can be traumatic.
 This is particularly true if the separation is sudden, unexpected to the child, prolonged or if it is accompanied by a history of additional stressors.
-Below are several resources for professional who work with immigrant children and families who are coping with either traumatic separation or fear of becoming separated from their family members.
+Below are several resources for professionals who work with immigrant children and families who are coping with either traumatic separation or fear of becoming separated from their family members.

 Information for professionals to utilize in helping caregivers speak with a child about the topic of deportation or separation.